Lecturer, School of Electrical and Computer Engineering, University of Sydney

 circuit output

-• Chaffey, Sepulchre, Monotone one-port circuits, IEEE Transactions on Automatic Control, 2023 (early access), journal, arxiv, code
+• Chaffey, Sepulchre, Monotone one-port circuits, IEEE Transactions on Automatic Control, 2024, journal, arxiv, code

 • Chaffey, Banert, Giselsson, Pates, Circuit Analysis using Monotone+Skew Splitting, European Journal of Control, Special Issue for the 2023 European Control Conference, journal, arxiv, code